 The panelists were equally resistant to the prospect of extended producer responsibility (EPR).

 "I don't think optimal EPR currently exists," said Butler, alluding once again to the "unintended consequences" that might spring from government regulation.
-Instead, she suggested, "we need an American version driven by the free market, better transparency, better feedback loops, and managed by the industry."
+Rather, she suggested, "we need an American version driven by the free market, better transparency, better feedback loops and managed by the industry."

 Sikra took the opportunity to tout the virtues of individual responsibility, calling on "each one of us to look at the litter we produce."